XelerT/tatlin/README.md

 # Tatlin Tape

 External sorting project, simulating work of magnet tapes using files.
 App can sort large file (2+ Gb), using dynamic memory that can be allocated for this program.
-If file that has to be sorted is larger than allocated memory, temporary tapes will be used and than they will be merged in output file, using min-heap algorithm.
+If file that have to be sorted is larger than allocated memory, temporary tapes will be used and than they will be merged in output file, using min-heap algorithm.

-## Required programs:
+## Prerequisite:

-- Cmake version  3.13.4
+- Cmake 3.13.4
 - Boost 1.40